Trump tower fated not to rise in Indonesian isle of the gods

 The height restriction is the key regulation the Trump hotel must contend with, since the 100 hectares (250 acres) where it will rise is already occupied by a golf course and aging resort owned by President Donald Trump’s Indonesian business partner Hary Tanoesoedibjo, who also harbors presidential ambitions.

 At a cost of about $300 million, Tanoesoedibjo’s conglomerate MNC will redevelop the site.
 The Trump Organization will manage the new property under an agreement made with MNC in 2015.
-Since that was before Trump was elected, it does not conflict with his pledge not to make new business deals as president.
+That was before Trump was elected, so it does not conflict with his pledge not to make new business deals as president.

 The two groups are also working together near the Indonesian capital, Jakarta, to build a super-luxury “Trump Community” in a 3,000-hectare (7,413-acre) mini-city alongside a national park that is one of the area’s last refuges for endangered species.